 possibly water for thinning, or more olive oil

-We've made this recipe a few times without ever writing it down or really talking about it other than here.
-And it's because there's something just a little not quite right about it (IMHO).
-There's too much going on in its original configuration, which reminds me a little bit of a certain style of vegan cooking that desperately throws things into a dish willy-nilly in order to make it taste like something.
+I've made this recipe a few times without ever writing it down or really talking about it, a lack of commitment that probably exists because there's something just a little not quite right about it in me opinion.
+There's too much going on in its original configuration, reminiscent of a certain style of vegan cooking that throws things into a dish all willy-nilly in a desperate effort to make it taste like something.

 de-sandwich-ized open faced tempeh sandwich with herbed mushroom gravy, garlic-rosemary mashed potatoes, fresh spinach, and ruby kraut.